BenoitBouillard/route-tiles/README.md

 - **Chemin**: use any path
 - **Trail**: use path preferably

+#### Turnaround price

+For some personal reason, we could want to avoid turnaround on tile visiting (there is no other reason to have a turnaround on route computation), even if it is the minimum route.
+We could accept to do 100m or 1km more.
+This option can add an additional cost for each turnaround, and them limit them with an acceptable cost.

 #### start and end position

 Start position is mandatory.
 End position is optional.